 With regard to the report itself, it is recommended that the adviser concentrates on “exception reporting” focussing on the main issues of concern to the prospective purchaser.
 These points can then be acted upon by the Board to ensure that the target company can be integrated more successfully, as part of it’s strategic plan.

-With the recession ending and more business owners competing for acquisitions, there is a risk that purchasers will cut short their due diligence due to costs or time constraints.
+With more business owners competing for acquisitions, there is a risk that purchasers will cut short their due diligence due to costs or time constraints.
 All the more reason to consider the requirements of due diligence in advance of the acquisition.
 Physician Thomas McCrae summed it up perfectly: “More is missed by not looking, than by not knowing”.

 Article sponsored by Simon Blake of Price Bailey LLP